 This includes first aid, self-massage and using heat or ice.

 Some people are afraid that doing too much may make their pain worse.
 In the past, people stayed in bed, thinking this would help their backs.
 Now experts think that, in most cases, getting back to your normal activities is good for your back, as long as you avoid things that make your pain worse.

 For the first day or two of pain, take it easy.
 But as soon as possible, get back to your normal daily life and activities.

 Movement helps your muscles stay strong.
-Staying in bed for more than 1 or 2 days can make your problem worse.
+Lying down for too long can make your problem worse.